ismasan/ismaelcelis.com/content/posts/2025-07-identity-and-behaviour.md

 end
 ```

-So, even if Fuzzy’s identity remains a constant (for our purposes), it turns out that at least some behaviours are in fact dependent on state.
+So, even if Pepper’s identity remains a constant (for our purposes), it turns out that at least some behaviours are in fact dependent on state.

 If we stick with the convention that a single class or module merges the ideas of identity and behaviour into a single concept, we need to guard our behaviours to only apply to the relevant state.
 Our code can quickly become defensive and finicky.